ywelsch/bcverifier/doc/invariant-specification-language.markdown

 old library on the left hand side and a value from the new library on the right hand side.

-An expression `o1 ~ o2` is true if and only if o1 and o2 are two objects in correspondence (see [Correspondence Relation](blablub.html#bum)) or o1 and o2 are both null.
+An expression `o1 ~ o2` is true if and only if o1 and o2 are two objects in correspondence (see [[Formal Model]]) or o1 and o2 are both null.

 ### Built-in Functions

-ISL currently only supports built-in functions.
+ISL currently only supports built-in functions, presented in the following.

 	boolean exposed(Object o)